bxdoan/bxdoan/README.md

 <div align="center">

-> Every journey begins with a single step.
-We just have to have patience.
+> The future belongs to those who believe in the beauty of their dreams.

-> — Milly Thompson —
+> — Eleanor Roosevelt —

 </div>